drmaize/ThermoAlign/README.md

 ================================================
 TA_1.0.0_s is a Docker image containing a small set of sample files that can be used to test ThermoAlign.
 After installing Docker, run the following command:

+    # Step 1:
     docker run -t -i drmaize/thermoalign:TA_1.0.0_s /bin/bash

 ![alt tag](https://github.com/drmaize/ThermoAlign/blob/master/images/docker_screen_shot.png)

-This will pull the latest ThermoAlign images from docker hub and generate a new ThermoAlign container in your local machine.
-If the particular image is already present in your local system, this would simply run a container based on that image.
-You would be automatically be in a position to start executing commands within the linux environment provided in the docker container.
-These docker images include a vim text editor so that users may modify the ThermoAlign parameters.
+This will pull TA_1.0.0_s from docker hub and generate a new ThermoAlign container in your local machine.
+If the particular image is already present in your local system, this would open the container for that image.
+You would automatically be in a position to start executing commands within the linux environment provided in the docker container.
+The docker images include a vim text editor so that users may modify the parameters file.

-    cd TA_codes/                    # move to TA_codes directory
+    # Step 2: move to TA_codes directory
+    cd TA_codes/

-    python vcf_conversion.py        # one time preprocessing of vcf files in "../sample_vcf" directory
+    # Step 3: perform one-time preprocessing of vcf files in "../sample_vcf" directory

-parameters.py file is where users can modify/input specific parameters corresponding to all ThermoAlign modules.
-The conditions used for PCR following NEB PCR is given by default.
+    python vcf_conversion.py

+Standard default parameters are preset, but users can modify the parameters.py file to adjust design parameters in each module of ThermoAlign.

-    #use the vim editor to modify design parameters
+    # Step 4 (optional): the vim editor can be used to modify design parameters
-    #type "i" to insert/modify values; use the "Esc" keyboard button followed by ":x" to save and quit
+    # type "i" to insert/modify values; use the "Esc" keyboard button followed by ":x" to save and quit
     vim parameters.py

-    #run ThermoAlign scripts to design the minimal tiling path of template-specific and multiplex-compatible sets of primers
+    # Step 5: run ThermoAlign
     ./pipeline.sh

 ![alt tag](https://github.com/drmaize/ThermoAlign/blob/master/images/docker_screen_shot_2.png)